dsuedholt/matlab-ddsp-plugin/README.md

 It's also possible to [train your own network](https://colab.research.google.com/github/magenta/ddsp/blob/master/ddsp/colab/demos/train_autoencoder.ipynb) with the same architecture as the ones in the timbre transfer demo, and use the `extract_weights.py` script to turn a checkpoint into a MAT file.

 `buildPlugins.m` constructs timbre transfer plugins for the four provided examples.
+You can also build the plugins individually, if you call `addpath('plugincode')` first.

 For further detail, refer to this video: